FAQ Home

 - Stay on pace with assignments and deadlines

-- Communicate clearly and respectfully
+- Communicate with teachers and facilitators

-- Demonstrate academic honesty and integrity
+- Demonstrate academic integrity

-- Participate actively in learning activities
+- Participate actively in coursework

 - Adapt to new technologies and learning experiences

-- Communicating with teachers through Schoology Messages and responding promptly to teacher communications
+- Communicating through Schoology Messages

-- Following course pacing guides and meeting assignment deadlines
+- Following course pacing guides and deadlines

 - Demonstrating academic honesty and integrity

-- Completing their own work unless otherwise directed by the teacher
+- Completing their own work

 Yes.
 ACCESS Virtual Learning courses can help Alabama public schools meet the needs of students transitioning between different scheduling formats, such as moving from a block schedule to a traditional seven-period day.
 However, it is the responsibility of the school and the student to select courses that best support the student's individual academic needs and graduation requirements.